Srijon25/ChronosLang/paper.md

 - a **tensor/ML module** for small machine learning experiments related to modern deep learning concepts [@LeCun2015],
 - and two complementary tools: a **PyQt5 time-travel debugger GUI** and a **FastAPI-based web runner**.

 ChronosLang is open source (MIT license), intentionally compact, and designed for use as a **teaching language** and **research testbed** for temporal semantics, reversible debugging, concurrency, and language-integrated probabilistic/ML features.

 # Statement of need

-Students and researchers in programming languages, debugging, distributed systems, and AI often need **small, self-contained languages** that are easy to read, modify, and extend.
-Existing tools address only parts of this need:
+Students and researchers in programming languages, debugging, distributed systems, and AI often need **small, self-contained interpreters** that are easy to read, modify, and extend, so they can teach core ideas or prototype new semantics without the overhead of a large compiler/runtime.
+Existing ecosystems provide powerful components, but the specific combination needed for *temporal semantics + introspection + minimal concurrency + lightweight probabilistic/ML demos* is usually scattered across different tools:

-- General-purpose languages (e.g., Python or Julia) and libraries like NumPy or PyTorch support scientific computing and ML but do not treat **temporal semantics** or **timeline scrubbing** as first-class constructs [@VanRossum2009; @LeCun2015].
+- General-purpose languages (e.g., Python) and libraries (e.g., NumPy/PyTorch) support scientific computing and ML, but they do not provide a **language-level temporal state model** with scheduled assignments and timeline scrubbing as part of the language’s core syntax/semantics [@VanRossum2009; @LeCun2015].
-- Time-travel debuggers and record/replay systems exist in some IDEs or low-level tools, but they are tightly coupled to specific runtimes and do not expose a **language-level temporal model** [@Zeller2002; @Berger2006].
+- Time-travel debugging and record/replay tools exist, but they are typically tied to a particular runtime and are harder to repurpose as a **teaching interpreter** where time-indexed state is an explicit, programmable concept [@Zeller2002; @Berger2006].
-- Probabilistic programming frameworks such as Church [@Goodman2008] or Pyro embed probabilistic models into existing host languages rather than offering a compact language where probabilistic and temporal constructs coexist.

-As a result, instructors and researchers who want to demonstrate *temporal semantics*, *deterministic concurrency*, *macro systems*, and *probabilistic/ML reasoning* often require multiple unrelated tools, each with different runtime models and debugging capabilities.
-This increases cognitive overhead and obscures core ideas.
+- Probabilistic programming systems (e.g., Church) demonstrate compact modeling and inference ideas, but they do not aim to be a single, small interpreter that also includes temporal state, channels/goroutines, macros, and reflection for teaching and prototyping [@Goodman2008].

+ChronosLang addresses this gap by providing a compact language and Python interpreter built to support **teaching, demos, and small-scale experiments** in one place.

-ChronosLang provides a unified solution:
+## What ChronosLang provides (as implemented)

-- temporal variables and time-travel debugging are **part of the language**,
-- concurrency uses a small, deterministic rendezvous-channel model [@Hoare1978; @Pike2012],
-- macros and reflection are accessible and inspectable [@Kiczales1991],
-- probabilistic and ML modules are built into the language [@Goodman2008; @LeCun2015],
-- and the entire interpreter is small enough for students to understand and extend.

-ChronosLang is ideal for:

-- **Educators** teaching interpreters, type systems, debugging, concurrency, or probabilistic reasoning.
-- **Students** exploring implementation techniques by modifying a real interpreter.
-- **Researchers** prototyping new semantic or debugging ideas quickly.
+- **Temporal variables and scheduled updates.** Programs can declare temporal state (`temporal x = ...`) and schedule future assignments using `@ t+Ns` (e.g., `x = 5 @ t+2s`).
+Temporal variables store a history of `(time, value)` pairs, and the runtime maintains an explicit logical `current_time`.
+Advancing logical time applies scheduled events in timestamp order; moving backward changes the time pointer and reads older values from stored history.
+- **Time-travel inspection (CLI + GUI).** ChronosLang includes a CLI debugger (`--time-travel`) with commands such as `forward`, `back`, `show`, and `history`, and a PyQt5 GUI prototype that runs a program’s prelude once and then supports slider-based timeline scrubbing and variable history viewing.
+- **Minimal concurrency for demonstrations.** The language supports `go` for background execution and unbuffered rendezvous channels (`make(chan T)`, `ch <- v`, `<-ch`) inspired by CSP/Go-style communication [@Hoare1978; @Pike2012].
+The implementation is intentionally small (Python threads + a rendezvous `Channel`) so the mechanism is readable and suitable for classroom examples and short demos.
+- **Compile-time macros + runtime reflection.** ChronosLang supports compile-time macros (`macro name(...)`) implemented by collecting macro definitions and expanding macro calls before runtime.
+At runtime, a reflection object (`reflect`) plus helper functions (`reflect_type`, `reflect_globals`, `reflect_func_name`, `reflect_locals`) allow programs to inspect global names, function signatures, the current timeline state, and locals during function execution [@Kiczales1991].
+- **Built-in probabilistic and ML mini-modules.** The interpreter includes a lightweight `prob` module (uniform/normal/bernoulli/binomial + inference via importance sampling or Metropolis–Hastings) and an `ml` module providing a minimal tensor API and linear regression training.
+The ML implementation optionally uses PyTorch autodiff when available, otherwise it falls back to NumPy closed-form least squares [@Goodman2008; @LeCun2015].

+## How this helps educators (concrete classroom value)

+ChronosLang is useful for educators because it is **small enough to fit into a course module** while still demonstrating multiple “real” language/runtime ideas end-to-end:

+- **Interpreter structure in one place:** parsing (Lark), a preprocessing step (indent → braces), AST evaluation, and a simple runtime environment.
+Students can understand and modify the interpreter without needing a full compiler toolchain.
+- **Temporal semantics as a teachable concept:** instructors can show how “time-indexed state” differs from ordinary variables by using `temporal` + `@ t+Ns`, then letting students inspect histories with `history x` or GUI scrubbing.
+This makes state evolution visible and reduces reliance on ad-hoc logging.
+- **Debugging concepts with an explicit model:** the CLI and GUI demonstrate how a timeline pointer and stored histories can support time-based inspection.
+This is a practical teaching artifact for debugging lectures and lab exercises.
+- **Concurrency basics without large frameworks:** `go` and rendezvous channels let instructors demonstrate message passing, synchronization, and deadlocks with tiny examples (producer/consumer).
+Because the primitives are minimal, examples stay short and readable.
+- **Meta-programming and introspection:** macros + reflection allow instructors to demonstrate compile-time transformation versus runtime inspection using one codebase and clear examples.

+## How this helps researchers (concrete research/prototyping value)

+ChronosLang is useful for researchers because it provides a **modifiable baseline runtime** where new ideas can be implemented quickly:

+- **Prototype temporal semantics and tooling:** researchers can extend the timeline model (event scheduling, different conflict rules, alternative history representations) and immediately test changes via the existing CLI and GUI timeline inspection.
+- **Experiment with language instrumentation:** compile-time macros enable AST-level rewriting for lightweight instrumentation or program transformations, while runtime reflection supports debugging/inspection utilities without external tooling.
+- **Rapid “concept demo” environment:** the built-in examples and minimal runtime make it suitable for producing small, reproducible demonstrations of semantics (temporal state, message passing, macro expansion, reflection outputs) in papers, talks, or lab prototypes.
+- **Lightweight probabilistic/ML demos in the same interpreter:** the `prob` and `ml` modules enable small examples where inference/training results can be stored, printed, and combined with other language features without embedding into a larger host framework.

+ChronosLang intentionally makes its limits explicit: “time travel” applies to **temporal variable histories driven by scheduled timeline events**, not to general reversal of all side effects or full replay of concurrent thread behavior.
+This keeps the implementation compact and readable while still enabling clear demonstrations of temporal semantics, inspection, and lightweight meta-programming.

 # System overview